 Beyond St Peter’s

-Due to the limited number of places available for horse and rider, students wishing to enter the academy must be able to demonstrate a competent level of riding skill and have competed at a medium standard in their chosen discipline.
-Unfortunately we cannot accommodate beginner riders at this stage.
-Non riding students are also welcome to join the academy to study in the equine studies programme and participate in all other aspects of the academy.
+Due to the limited number of places available for horse and rider, students wishing to enter the Academy must be able to demonstrate a competent level of riding skill and have competed at a medium standard in their chosen discipline.
+The Academy cannot, unfortunately, accommodate beginner riders at this stage although we can arrange riding lessons at local riding schools in the Cambridge area.

 Twenty-one Equestrian Academy students have represented New Zealand in six different equestrian disciplines.

 North Island Secondary Schools Dressage Champions

 North Island Secondary Schools Training Horse Trails Champions

 Did you find what you were looking for?
 Let us know if we can help!